FellowHashbrown/virus.sh/README.md

 ### The Difficult Part
-If you delete a virus file that wasn't supposed to be deleted yet, (let's say you deleted virus file 4 last and then you delete virus file 6, but not 5), then that virus file will be randomly relocated somewhere else on the system, and a new virus file will be added for you to delete.
+If you delete a virus file that wasn't supposed to be deleted yet, (let's say you deleted virus file 4 last, and then you delete virus file 6, but not 5), then that virus file will be randomly relocated somewhere else on the system, and a new virus file will be added for you to delete.

 In addition, every time you make this mistake, the virus deletes files quicker by 3 seconds.